serghiou/being-earnest/Essay.md

-# Being earnest about science: the skeleton in the closet
+# Being earnest about science: a plead from the new generation

 <div align="justify">